xeleh/enhancer/README.md

 ![](https://xeleh.com/media/dark-theme.gif)

-This has been tested with all Unity 2019.3.x versions and the latest Unity 2020.1 betas.
-It is a 100% legal hack, meaning no binary patches involved or something like that.
+This feature has been tested with all Unity 2019.3.x versions and the latest Unity 2020.1 betas.
+It is a 100% legal hack, meaning **no binary patching** or something like that.
 You can check the source code to see how it works.

 ## Sidebar